val9299/mlops-zoomcamp/02-homework-wandb/README.md

-# Experiment Tracking with Weights & Biases (02-homework-wandb)
+# Experiment Tracking with Weights & Biases (homework 2 wandb)
 ## Folders and files
 - ```02-wandb_instructions.md``` - instructions by DTC + answered questions
 - ```README.md``` - instructions on how to run the code